websocket-rails/websocket-rails/README.md

 ## Message Format

 The message can be a string, hash, or array.
 The message is serialized as JSON before being sent to the client.
-The message arrives at the client as a three element serialized array with the `client_id` as the first element,`event_name` string as the second element, and the message object you passed to the `message` parameter of the `send_message` method as the third element.
+The message arrives at the client as a two element serialized array with the `event_name` string as the first element, and the message object you passed to the `message` parameter of the `send_message` method as the second element.
+The example JavaScript dispatchers decode the JSON for you as well as provide a few conveniences for event subscribing and dispatching.

 If you executed this code in your controller: